 Choosing a site can be a difficult or contentious issue.
 It may be appropriate to engage an independent consultant to undertake an assessment of potential sites, facilitate the process and prepare reports.

 The locational matrix template is a starting point to evaluate specific library sites.

 The matrix provides example criteria and weighting to indicate importance in comparison with other criteria.
 Add other locational criteria specific to your community, e.g. not on flood prone land, within the cultural precinct, etc.

 Give a score of between 1 and 3 for how well each site meets the criteria.
 Criteria may be weighted between 1 and 3 depending on their importance.
 For example, in a particular community, a location with adequate parking is more important than one central to the shopping precinct.
 As shown in the table, parking is given a weighting of 3 points while shopping precinct location has a weighting of 1 point.
 Site A, which has ample on-site parking would receive 9 points (i.e. 3 for its criteria weighting and 3 for the site score or 3 x 3 = 9).
 Site B, located right in the shopping centre, would receive 3 points (i.e. 1 for its criteria weighting and 3 for its site score or 3 x 1 = 3).

-In the linked table, fictional site locations and scores have been developed as an example of how to use a locational matrix to assist in the site selection process.
+Fictional site locations and scores have been developed as an example of how to use a locational matrix to assist in the site selection process.
 Using this methodology, the site with the highest total score is the most suitable for a public library.
-In this example; Site A is on a side street in a shopping centre Site B is located right on the main street Site C is behind the Council administration building.
+In this example; Site A is on a side street in a shopping centre, Site B is located right on the main street and Site C is behind the council administration building.